Ph.D. in Architecture

 Fields of Study

-The Ph.D. degree emphasizes course work and supervised independent research in one of the following areas of study:
+The PhD in Architecture emphasizes coursework and supervised independent research in one of the following:

 Faculty